 By Paul Keily, Contributing Writer

-Paul Keily recently graduated from the University of Mary Washington with a Bachelor of Arts degree in English that includes a concentration in creative writing.
-He lives in Fredericksburg and can be reached at [email protected].
+Paul Keily recently graduated from the University of Mary Washington with a degree in English and a concentration in creative writing.
+He currently lives in Fredericksburg and is seeking professional opportunities.